 Transfers: Transfer applicants should submit the completed application online or directly to the Office of Admissions.
 Official transcripts from all institutions of higher education previously attended should be sent to the Office of Admissions directly from other institutions attended.
 Students transferring fewer than 26 semester hours should also request that official high school transcripts and ACT or SAT scores be mailed to the Office of Admissions.
 Please note that it is recommended that an official high school transcript including ACT or SAT scores be sent from all transfer students.
-The Release of Information form should be provided to the Dean of Students (or similar official) at the most recent college attended where the student lived in campus housing and should be mailed from them to the Office of Admissions.
+The Release of Information form should be completed by to the Dean of Students (or similar official) at the most recent college attended. and should be mailed to the SAU Office of Admissions.
 Accepted transfer students entering the junior year will be given a writing assessment to determine writing proficiency and possible course placement.

-Re-applicants: If you have previously applied to Spring Arbor University, but have never attended, please complete the Applciation to Re-apply form.
+Re-applicants: If you have previously applied to Spring Arbor University, but have never attended, please complete the Application to Re-apply form.
 It is an online form, available at arbor.edu/applynow.